greetingsForAlek/ProjLaunch/README.md

 This is the line you need to add: ```export PATH="$HOME/scripts:$PATH"```. this allows the terminal to get our command from the scripts folder.
 Don't worry if you do not have a scripts folder, the install script creates one.

+*Important:* to run the install script, I recommend: In your terminal move to the directory where the scripts folder is.
+Then, run ```bash scripts/install.sh```.

 ### How to add your project

 To add a project, once you've installed the software, run ```proj add```.